top of page

 A Supportive Space to Start Your Change

 For many people, having a structured container helps them move from “I don’t know where to start” to “I’m finally moving.”
-This is why I created Kickstart: a one-month intensive designed specifically for moments like this.

-It includes:
+Kickstart includes:

-• check-ins between sessions
+• weekly check-ins

-• personalized exercises and reflections
+• personalized exercises

 • support in turning confusion into clarity and clarity into action